Dina Bonnevie: Early life and background

 Geraldyn Schaer Bonnevie was born on January 27, 1962, to Swiss mother Jeannette Schäer and French-Italian-Filipino father Honesto Bonnevie.
 Her paternal grandfather was Pedro José de Bonnevie, a significant landowner in the Bicol region, who hails from Évian-les-Bains, France and was part French and Italian.
 Her grandmother was pre-World War II actress Rosita Rivera, also from Bicol.
 She is a cousin of singer Lou Bonnevie.
 She has two children from her previous marriage with comedian Vic Sotto, Oyo Boy Sotto and Danica, both of whom are now in the entertainment industry as well.
 She was also married to Ricardo Penson from 1996 until her annulment in 1999.
 In 2012, she married politician Deogracias Victor Savellano, who died in 2025.

 She was educated at St. Theresa's College, Manila and finished her elementary and secondary education at St. Agnes' Academy in Legazpi City, where she was very active in drama guilds.
 In 1979, she was first runner-up in the Miss Magnolia beauty contest, where Joanna Paras took home the title.

-In 1980 she enrolled in Communication Arts at the Ateneo de Naga University and, later, the University of the Philippines, unfortunately, she did not graduate and finish her degree.
+In 1980 she enrolled in Communication Arts at the Ateneo de Naga University and, later, at the University of the Philippines.
+Unfortunately, she did not graduate and finish her degree.
 Introduced by young actor Alfie Anido to director Joey Gosiengfiao, she first appeared in teen dramas Underage (1980) and Temptation Island (1980), but her breakout movie was Katorse (1980) with Anido and Gabby Concepcion.
 This film established her as one of the "Regal Babies" (named after the studio, Regal Films).
 She then appeared in a longer slew of teenage love or growing-pains dramas.
 Bakit Ba Ganyan?
 (1981) was a film whose theme song she sang and popularized.

 In 1981, she starred in Age Doesn't Matter and was paired with Vic Sotto.
 What started as a reel romance turned real.
 The couple started a sitcom from 1982 to 1986 over BBC channel 2 every Saturday at 8 pm entitled, 2 + 2 = Gulo, sharing stellar billing with Maricel Soriano, William Martinez and Herbert Bautista.
 During this period, she focused on being a homemaker and would occasionally accept showbiz assignments.
 In-between her domestic life, she was able to finish Mike de Leon's Hindi Nahahati ang Langit in 1985, lending support to Lorna Tolentino, Elwood Perez' Till We Meet Again and Leroy Salvador's Tinik sa Dibdib, both with Nora Aunor.

 In 1986, she was relaunched and repackaged by Viva Films as a dramatic actress through the comics-adapted story, Magdusa Ka!
 Bonnevie earned acting awards for her performance in Magdusa Ka!